-The B.A. label is typically pinned to undergraduate studies like Languages, Arts& Music, Communication, and most of the disciplines in the Humanities area.
+The B.A. label is typically pinned to undergraduate studies like Languages, Arts & Music, Communication, and most of the disciplines in the Humanities area.

-A Bachelor of Arts degree is all about theoretical knowledge on certain subjects and it is the ideal option for students who plan to later follow a Master's or PhD degree in the same field – especially if they are interested in pursuing a career in teaching or research.
+A Bachelor of Arts degree is all about theoretical knowledge on certain subjects and it is the ideal option for students who plan to later follow a Master's or PhD degree in the same field – especially if they are interested in pursuing a career in education or research.

 A B.A. can take three to four years to complete, depending on the country and the institution:

 - Examples of countries with four-year Bachelors: The US, Japan, Spain, Greece, Ireland, Turkey

 - Examples of countries with three years Bachelors: all the EU countries, Australia, Canada, New Zealand, Norway

 To put it simply, it’s an undergraduate degree for abstract thinkers, for those who believe the night is too short to finish talking about concepts and ideas.